 - Not subject you to automated decision making (including profiling) by use of your data, save as permitted by Data Processing Legislation and in accordance with appropriate measures to protect your rights and freedoms.

 - You have the right in certain circumstances to have inaccurate personal data rectified, blocked, erased or destroyed.

 - You have the right to claim compensation for damages caused by a breach of the Act.

-- You have the right to complain with respect to any processing of your data and any breach of the above rights to the relevant supervisory authority, who in the case of the United Kingdom is the Information Commissioner’s Office, ico.org.uk by means of helpline (0303 123 1113) or online form.
+- You have the right to complain with respect to any processing of your data and any breach of the above rights to the relevant supervisory authority, who in the case of the United Kingdom is the Information Commissioner’s Office by means of the helpline 0303 123 1113 or online form.

 - You have the right to ask us to cease processing information.
 This means that we will be able to retain it but no longer act upon it.
-In the event you no longer need our services and terminate them, we will automatically cease processing information.
+In the event you no longer need our services and wish to terminate your membership, we will automatically cease processing information.